gamedig/node-gamedig/README.md

 ### Valheim
 Valheim servers will only respond to queries if they are started in public mode (`-public 1`).

+### DayZ
+DayZ stores some of it's servers information inside the `tags` attribute.
+Make sure to set `requestRules: true` to access it.
+Some data inside `dayzMods` attribute may be fuzzy, due to how mods are loaded into the servers.
+Alternatively, some servers may have a [third party tool](https://dayzsalauncher.com/#/tools) that you can use to get the mods information.
+If it's installed, you can access it via browser with the game servers IP:PORT, but add up 10 to the port. (eg. if game port is 2302 then use 2312).

 ### <a name="valve"></a>Valve Protocol
 For many valve games, additional 'rules' may be fetched into the unstable `raw` field by passing the additional
 option: `requestRules: true`.
 Beware that this may increase query time.